“Stay Put” Rights in Special Education

-Special Education is governed by both State and Federal Law.
+“Stay Put” rights in Special Education are governed by both State and Federal Law.
 The Individuals with Disabilities Education Act (IDEA) is the federal law that ensures qualified children with disabilities a Free Appropriate Public Education (FAPE).
 The IDEA requires that schools give parents written notice before making any change to an IEP.
-State laws vary as to the length of advance notice, and how to invoke stay put rights.
+State laws vary as to the length of advance notice, and how to invoke “Stay Put” rights.

-How to Invoke “Stay Put” Rights in New Jersey
+How to Invoke your child’s “Stay Put” Rights in New Jersey

-If you do not agree with changes to the IEP, you can take action.
+If you do not agree with changes to your child’s IEP, you can take action.
 You must file a Petition for Mediation or Due Process before the change goes into effect.
-Usually, the change goes into effect 15 days after you are provided with a new IEP.
-However, if the proposed changes have not yet been implemented, there may still be time to invoke your child’s stay put rights.
+Usually, the change goes into effect 15 days after you are provided with the new IEP.
+However, if the proposed changes have not yet been implemented, there may still be time to prevent them from going into effect.

 If you need help invoking your child’s “Stay Put” rights, Lori E. Arons, Esq. is available to help file a Petition for Mediation or Due Process.
 Contact Lori today by calling 201-388-9533 or by using the Contact Us form.